zDevtutor/Electroshop/README.md

 - The responsive navigation bar contains three main sections.
 The first is the Electroshop logo
 - The second section is the search bar, where the user can search for products by their name.
-- The next section is the cart and My Account buttons where the user is able to login/register and navigate to the cart and view added products there.
+- The next section is the cart and My Account buttons where the user is able to login/register and navigate to the cart to view added products there.
 - For the logged in user the account and cart buttons will be changed to a gravatar with welcome user.
 It is clickable to get the cart, profile and logout.
 For the admin there will be 3 extra links which is products, orders, users to manage it all.

 #### Footer